Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets properly.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.

-Strategy's Expected Result/Impact: Error free records.
-Documentation of purchases and orders.
+Strategy's Expected Result/Impact: Error free records Documentation of purchases and orders

-Staff Responsible for Monitoring: Admin Administrative Assistant
+Staff Responsible for Monitoring: Principal

 Strategy 2: Collaborate with Campus Improvement Team regarding budget allocations.